 The remainder of the Season will feature the following performers: October 18,the James Carter String Quartet playing Shostakovich and Beethoven; November 15, “The Soldier’s Story,” an original musical drama with dance, written by Terry Mahady and Robert Jahncke, based on Igor Stravinsky’s original work; December 20, “A Christmas Brass Spectacular,” produced by Erik Morales featuring the Louisiana Brass; January 17, NOVA choral ensemble from New Orleans directed by Meg Frazier; February 21, pianist Tom McDermott and guest playing Joplin and Jazz; April 17, Bon Operatit!, singing light opera and musical theatre; and May 15, The Swing Set, three female singers with backup performing songs of the Swing Era.

-The Third Sunday Concert Series is an outreach of Christ Church but is also supported in large part by memberships.
-All concerts begin at 5 p.m. lasting one hour.
+All concerts in the Third Sunday Concert Series are free and open to the public.
+Doors open at 4:30 p.m. and concerts begin at 5 p.m. lasting one hour.
 In consideration of other audience members, we request no flash photography or cell phone video during the performance.
-A reception follows where the audience can meet the performers.
+A reception follows where the audience may meet the performers.
 Christ Church is located at 120 S. New Hampshire Street, Covington, at the entrance to Bogue Falaya Park.